quariumos/silicon/README.md

+> This branch is qt-sergal's lazy attempt to minimize the amount of data copying (or get rid of it all-together)
+> It will be worked on in parallel with `master`

 ### Warning
 If the resulting .iso file fails to run properly, try compiling it on Ubuntu, for an unknown reason Clang-10 produces faulty code on other distributions of Linux (particularly Fedora),